 Violinist Renée Jolles has given solo performances with orchestras in the U.S. and Europe, and has premiered hundreds of works worldwide.
 She is a member of Continuum and the Jolles Duo, a concertmaster of the Orpheus Chamber Orchestra, has performed at festivals such as Marlboro, Bard, Bowdoin and Taos, and is Associate Professor of Violin at Eastman School of Music.

-Violinist/violist Sheila Reinhold first performed as soloist with orchestra at age nine at the 92nd St. Y, and at fourteen began five years of study with Jascha Heifetz.
+Violinist Sheila Reinhold first performed as soloist with orchestra at age nine at the 92nd St. Y, and at fourteen began five years of study with Jascha Heifetz.
 Her varied career has included solo appearances with Zubin Mehta and André Kostelanetz, chamber music with Heifetz and Gregor Piatigorsky and premiers of solo and chamber works for both violin and viola.
 She is the founder and Music Director of Intimate Voices.

-Violist Dov Scheindlin has performed chamber music in 28 countries around the globe.
-He is a member and Artistic Director of Orpheus and an associate member of the Metropolitan Opera Orchestra.
-He has been violist of the Arditti, Penderecki and Chester String Quartets, and appeared as soloist with the Royal Concertgebouw Orchestra of Amsterdam and the Munich Philharmonic, among others.
+Violist Dov Scheindlin, a member and Artistic Director of Orpheus and an associate member of the Metropolitan Opera Orchestra, has performed chamber music in 28 countries around the globe and has appeared as soloist with the Royal Concertgebouw Orchestra of Amsterdam and the Munich Philharmonic, among others.
 Dov played with us last season and will be joining us for the March 5 Family Program this season.